open-sauced/intro/CONTRIBUTING.md

 Once you have cloned the repository to your local machine, you can use VS Code's Go Live feature to run the project locally.
 This feature allows you to launch a local development server and preview your changes in real time in your browser.
 1. **Install Visual Studio Code**: Download and install [Visual Studio Code](https://code.visualstudio.com/).
 2. **Open the Project in VS Code**: Launch VS Code and open the project folder by selecting "File" > "Open Folder" and choosing the project directory.
-4. **Install the Live Server Extension**: In VS Code, navigate to the Extensions view  (you can press `Ctrl + Shift + X`) and search for "Live Server.Install the "Live Server" extension by Ritwick Dey.
+4. **Install the Live Server Extension**: In VS Code, navigate to the Extensions view  (you can press `Ctrl + Shift + X`) and search for "Live Server.
+Install the "Live Server" extension by Ritwick Dey.

 5. **Launch the Live Server**: In the opened HTML file, you should see a "Go Live" button in the bottom-right corner of the VS Code window.
 Click this button to launch the live server.